Panama – The Canal and Beyond

 While the Canal is the big not to be missed site in Panama, the country offers a lot of natural unspoiled countryside and some good fertile agriculture, especially coffee in the hills near Boquete in the West of the country.

 The main bus terminal in Panama City is at Albrook.
 Local busses run fairly frequently and operate pretty much on a turn up and board basis, it is often not possible to book these in advance.
 International buses however to book up quickly and it certainly pays to book these in advance.
 Tica Bus have a reasonably simply web site to book buses to Costa Rica and beyond.
 Often you may need to show a bus ticket out of the country particularly if you arrive by land.
 We went to Boquete in the West of the country, which is near Panama’s second city of David.
-However to pick the bus up to San José and Costa Rica, it was simply a bus shelter on the side of the Pan American Highway, however while the bus was late arriving, everything went smoothly with the pick up.
+However, to pick the bus up to San José and Costa Rica, it was simply a bus shelter on the side of the Pan American Highway.
+However, notwithstanding the bus being late arriving, everything went smoothly with the pick up.

 Boquete is famous for its coffee fincas and flowers, as well and a number of retired Americans at 1,000 metres plus has a pleasant climate.
 We hit Boquete on the last day of its fiesta de cafe y flores, so the town was crowded and at the queues for buses from David snaked all round the bus station.
 The main festival area has beautiful flower beds, with many of the plants that grow as house plants or just in high summer back home.